ewt45/jadx-plugin-cfg-viewer/README.md

 ## Usage
 Open a decompiled Java code interface with Jadx-GUI, right-click on a method's name -> "View method CFG".

+After CFG is displayed, you can press mouse left button to drag, scroll wheel button to zoom, click scroll button to reset, right click to copy as text / image.

 ## Available Options
 Dump CFG as GENERAL, RAW (raw instructions) or REGION (region divisions).
 The default value can be changed in Jadx's preferences.